January 28, 2021

 problem of gun violence.

-The bill filed Saturday by state Sen. Audrey
+The bill filed Saturday

-three-day waiting period for the sale of any
+would require a three-day waiting period for

-firearm and the sale of ammunition to anyone who
+the sale of any firearm and the sale of

-has not completed anger management courses.
-The
+anger management courses.
+The proposal would

-proposal would require ammo buyers to take the
+require ammo buyers to take the anger

-anger management courses every 10 years.
+management courses every 10 years.
 Click

 here to read more.